Shopify/quilt/packages/react-self-serializers/README.md

 #### Props

-the component takes an object containing the React children to render and any options to use when configuring the `I18nManager` to provide to the tree.
+The component takes an object containing the React children to render and any options to use when configuring the `I18nManager` to provide to the tree.

 ```tsx
 interface Props {